 “We cycle until our souls find the Mountain.”

 “You said no one remembers their past lives.”
 Jay pried his gaze from the mask.
 “Are you sure?”

 “The sand in the desert of death wears souls smooth.”
 Jango pulled Jay to his feet.
 “We are effaced.”

 “What if…” Jango guided Jay’s posture in sitting cross-legged on the rug.
 “What if someone slipped through the cracks?”

 Jango sat on the bed beside Blue.
 “Virgil Blue once dreamed they were a bird eating grubs from tree-trunks.
 Who’s to say which thoughts are false and which are past lives?”
 Jango noticed Jay’s concerned expression.
 “But it doesn’t matter.
-Sentience is the whorl where the river meets the pond.
+The mind is just the whorl where the river meets the pond.
 Someday we will stop spinning, but what we were will spin again.
 Maybe we’ll spin the same direction as before, maybe oppositely.
 Maybe we’ll spin two directions at once.
-If you recall past lives, perhaps you spin clockwise on the surface while your depths present an opposing current.
+If you recall past lives perhaps you spin clockwise on the surface while your depths present an opposing current.
 All currents are personal and temporary.
 The awesome stillness at the end of the eternities belongs to everyone forever.”

 “I can’t speak for the Mountain’s plan,” said Jango.
 “I’m only a Virgil.
 My goal is to guide.”